Call for proposals

 - Demonstrations of production-ready products that solve common problems of Plone customers

-- Case studies that showcase replicable strategies for success with Plone and are approachable for Plone project managers and Plone integrators
+- Case studies that showcase strategies for success with Plone that can be easily reproduced by Plone project managers and Plone integrators

-- Sessions that will teach beginning or intermediate level Plone administrators & integrators the core skills necessary to succeed with Plone
+- Sessions that will teach Plone administrators & integrators at beginner or intermediate level the core skills necessary to succeed with Plone

 - Sessions that will help people make the leap to being effective contributors to Plone (both core & add-on Products)